A neighbour has been consistently a pain, disruption, serious menace and legally a public nuisance, etc. Any support or help at all? – Tanya, NSW

 Today, my mum attended to my place with a contractor and the both of them were abused by this woman before they even to my door.

-We have had 2 Strata Managers care for this place and have resigned due to her behaviour.
-I have been advised today that the current Strata Manager, who is the third person to care for our area, that he is also ready to resign.
+We have had two strata managers care for the property who have resigned due to her behaviour.
+I have been advised today that the current strata manager, who is the third person to care for our area, is also ready to resign.

 She has been admitted to hospital so many times from falling due to alcoholism, however she wont admit to that.
 Her son has been informed so many times to care for her, but he refuses, so we end up copping all of it.